janitha479/JWT_login/README.md

 - Access tokens are required in the `Authorization: Bearer <token>` header for protected routes.
 - Refresh tokens are used to obtain new access tokens without re-authenticating.
+- For web clients, refresh tokens are managed via HTTP-only cookies for security.
+- For mobile clients, refresh tokens are returned in the response body and must be stored securely (e.g., Keychain/SecureStore).
 - Make sure to remove `output = "./prisma/generated"` from `schema.prisma` before running `npx prisma generate`.